 - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Is Agile a Methodology?

-“The agile movement is not anti-methodology, in fact many of us want to restore credibility to the word methodology.
+“The agile movement is not anti-methodology, in fact, many of us want to restore credibility to the word methodology.
 We want to restore a balance.
 We embrace modeling, but not in order to file some diagram in a dusty corporate repository.
 We embrace documentation, but not hundreds of pages of never maintained and rarely used tomes.
-We plan but recognize the limits of planning in a turbulent environment.
+We plan but recognize the limits of agile planning in a turbulent environment.
 Those who would brand proponents of XP or Scrum or any of the other agile methodologies as “hackers” are ignorant of both the methodologies and the original definition of the term hacker.”

-Whether you’re an agile proponent or a firm believer in using traditional methodologies, you’re going to need a software that can help you plan, monitor and report on your project’s progress.
-ProjectManager.com is a cloud-based project management software flexible enough to apply to any methodology or framework.
+Whether you’re an agile proponent or a firm believer in using traditional methodologies, you’re going to need software that can help you plan, monitor and report on your project’s progress.
+ProjectManager is a cloud-based project management software flexible enough to apply to any methodology or framework.
 From kanban boards to visualize workflow to online Gantt charts, which help teams collaborate, and a real-time dashboard, we have you covered.
 Try our tool free with this 30-day trial.